-n November 2, PPPL Director Rob Goldston presented awards to four PPPL researchers.
+O n November 2, PPPL Director Rob Goldston presented awards to four PPPL researchers.
 Ronald Bell and Edmund Synakowski received the Kaul Foundation Prize for Excellence in Plasma Physics and Technology Development.
 Francis "Rip" Perkins and Charles Neumeyer were named PPPL Distinguished Research and Engineering Fellows, respectively.
-The four recipients were honored during a ceremony and reception following Goldston's State-of-the-Lab talk.
+The four recipients were honored during a ceremony and reception ago are only now being reproduced and confirmed elsewhere," said Goldston.